 For single-ticket purchases, you can choose to have your tickets emailed to print-at-home, mailed to you (up to one week before a concert), or held at Will Call for your pick up.
 See venue info for Will Call details: Downtown and Neighborhoods.
 For subscription holders, tickets are printed and mailed in late August of each year.

 When choosing print-at-home tickets, you will receive two emails.
 The first confirms your order and the second, usually arriving within two hours, contains your tickets to print.
 Please print tickets from a computer and not a mobile device.
 Printing from a phone or tablet sometimes results in blank tickets.
 If you do not receive your tickets within two hours please call us at 713.533.0080 and we can resend them.

 Unable to use your tickets?

-Please feel free to share them with a friend or give us a call at 713.533.0080 if you’d like to donate your tickets back for a tax deduction, fill out this form or give us a call at 713.533.0080.
+Please feel free to share them with a friend or if you'd like to donate your tickets back for a tax deduction, fill out this form or give us a call at 713.533.0080.

 A benefit of being a subscriber is the ability to exchange tickets if your plans change.
 Please call us at 713.533.0080 if you need to make an exchange to another concert.
 Any change in ticket price may be responsibility of patron.